leo-arch/clifm-bash/README.md

 everyday work, such as copy, move, delete, etc. (specially when files or paths are too long), which tend to be too tedious when carried out via Linux' built-in commands.
-A concrete example: to copy a file with a long name (even worse if it has spaces) to a distant path with the 'cp' command, could be a true PITA.
-Well, with CliFM you can do this in a much simpler way.
+A concrete example: to copy a file with a long name (even worse if it has spaces) to a distant path with the 'cp' command, often results in a quite long command.
+Well, with CliFM this can be achieved in a much simpler way.
 Why?
 In the first place, because you don't have to type the name of the file you want, say, to copy, but only its corresponding list number.
 In the second place, because you don't need to type any path either, for with CliFM you browse your files via short commands followed by list numbers; and the thing gets even faster with CLiFM bookmarks manager.

 General Usage: